top of page

 OUR PHILOSOPHY

-At the CYSO, we believe that family comes first, music makes community, and motivated kids do their best when they aren’t stressed out.
+At CYSO, we believe that family comes first, music makes community, and motivated kids do their best when they aren’t stressed out.

 We believe that youth orchestras should really cater to youth: our age limit is 19 or younger, and all students are enrolled in local K-12 schools or are homeschool students.